 Kendra H.M.
 Scheuerlein is an Associate with Hughes Socol Piers Resnick & Dym, Ltd. She concentrates her practice in the areas of immigration and nationality matters.
-These include family-based immigration issues, naturalization, asylum, U visa, and Deferred Action for Childhood Arrival applications.
+These include family-based immigration issues, waivers, naturalization, asylum, consular processing, and appeals.
 Ms. Scheuerlein represents clients in removal proceedings before the Department of Homeland Security, including clients with various criminal issues.
-Her practice also encompasses a wide breadth of business-related immigration topics, including nonimmigrant work visas, and employment based permanent residence applications.
-She joined the firm in 2014.

 - DePaul University College of Law (J.D.
 2013)

 - — Society for Immigration and Asylum Law

 - Illinois (2013)